When it comes to choosing the best electronic logging devices, it can be hard. That’s why we bring you this Electronic Logging Devices Comparison.

 Price Vs. Features

-The price of the KeepTruckin ELD device is by far its most appealing quality.
+The price of the KeepTruckin electronic logging device is by far its most appealing quality in this comparison.
 There is no initial cost for the device or the installation which means you only have to pay their monthly subscription fee.

 This starts at $20 per month for their basic services.
 If you want access to their advanced services, then you’ll have to pay $30 per month, which is still a great price for FMCSA compliance.